-It’s a giant tortilla, topped with a lard and creamy bean mixture, then layered with Oaxacan string cheese, and usually some veggies like cabbage, lettuce, avocado, and tomato.
+It’s a giant tortilla, topped with a asiento (lard) and creamy bean mixture, then layered with quesillo, a Oaxacan cheese, and usually some veggies like cabbage, lettuce, avocado, and tomato.
 Then the tlayuda is grilled to perfection on a comal (a flat griddle) or an open flame.
-It’s served either open face (like a pizza) or folded like a quesadilla.
+It’s served either open face (like a pizza) or more often folded like a quesadilla.

 Enter the Mercado Benito Juarez from the eastern entrance on Calle Miguel Cabrera and make an immediate left in the first hallway.
 You’ll then see a line of women selling tamales from baskets.
 I’ve had the tamales from the first two women in this row and they are both great.